Relaticle/flowforge/README.md

 **Solution**:
 1. Make sure you've configured `columnActions()` and/or `cardActions()` in your board method
 2. Check that you've properly imported and used the Filament Action and Forms classes
-3. Verify that you've returned the action properly from these methods
+3. Verify that you've configured the actions properly in your board configuration

 #### Cards not saving when dragged